-A pet can provide a variety of health benefits, including reduced blood pressure, cholesterol and loneliness to boost exercise and socialization opportunities.
+A pet can provide a variety of health benefits, including reduced blood pressure, cholesterol, and loneliness to boost exercise and socialization opportunities.
 Studies show that a robot pet can also have the same health benefits.
-A robotic pet is an artificially intelligent machine made in the image of an animal commonly kept as a pet.
+Robotic pets are artificially intelligent machines, made like an animal commonly kept as a pet.

 Researchers at Auckland University, New Zealand, found a robot companion could offer benefit to older adults like living animals, especially in improving the mental well-being and living standards.

 Although most people see robots as cold, unfeeling machines, more and more people use robots for companionship and therapy.
 Since their early days in the 1990s, robotic pets have become more popular, and some recent models are more sophisticated than their predecessors, in terms of design and AI capabilities.

 In this post, we have listed the top 5 pet therapy robots available in the market.